 This recipe was born from the fact that my pastry techniques are so poor.
-My greatest frustration at Thanksgiving is making the Pumpkin Pie, which is my absolute favourite thing.
+My greatest frustration at Thanksgiving is making the Pumpkin Pie, which is my absolute favourite part of the whole meal.
 Have you ever seen a patchwork pie crust so tough its bullet proof?
-We try to eat wheat-free as much as possible, so while making a pie crust from Spelt is a great option, and the spelt flour that Franz supplies us makes a fabulous pastry, my ability (or should I say lack of skills) to make a perfect pie crust is so stressful, that I decided to skip that step all together.
-So, I pulled out a bunch of ramekins and made individual, crustless pumpkin pies.
-What with a topping of Crumbled Candied Pecans and a nice dollop of freshly whipped organic Whipped Cream….Pure Heaven.
+I try to eat wheat-free as much as possible, so while making a pie crust from Spelt is a great option, and the spelt flour that our miller supplies us makes a fabulous pastry, my ability (or should I say lack of skills) to make a perfect pie crust is so stressful, that I decided to skip that step all together.
+So, I pulled out a bunch of ramekins and created individual, crustless pumpkin pies.
+What with a topping of Crumbled Candied Pecans and a nice optional dollop of freshly whipped organic Whipped Cream….Pure Heaven.

-- 1 pie pumpkin, 2 3/4 cups cooked pumpkin or (one can of pumpkin purée if you don’t have a pumpkin)
+- 1 pie pumpkin, or 2 3/4 cups cooked pumpkin or (one large can of pumpkin purée if you don’t have a pumpkin.
+I have been known to use butternut squash..and even sweet potatoes)

 - 3/4 cup brown sugar